 Keep in mind that it is harder to secure a mortgage on certain types of properties including new developments, former council properties and flats above commercial premises.
 If you are considering buying such a property as a buy to let investment, seek advice to find out whether it will be possible to secure a buy to let mortgage.

-For further information about buying a property, click here to read our useful home buying guide.
+For further information about buying a property, read our useful home buying guide.

 Income Tax – You will be required to pay income tax on profit you earn from the rental income at the rate for your relevant tax band.
 Be aware that the additional income from your property may push you into the next tax band.
 The profit is what is left from rental income after allowable expenses have been deducted.
 Allowable expenses include items such letting agent fees, landlord insurance, utility bills that are paid on behalf of your tenant, legal fees and a portion of maintenance and repair costs.

-Stamp duty - Stamp duty tax is payable on all buy to let properties over ￡40,000 with a 3% surcharge now added to the normal UK stamp duty rates.
+Stamp duty – Stamp duty tax is payable on all buy to let properties over ￡40,000 with a 3% surcharge now added to the normal UK stamp duty rates.
 The tables below show you the new tiered system of working out your buy to let stamp duty rates for England, Wales and Northern Ireland and Land and Buildings Transaction Tax (LBTT) for Scotland.
-If you want to read more about stamp duty click here.
+If you want to read more about stamp duty visit our full guide now.
 Our stamp duty calculator will tell you exactly how much to expect to pay.

 |Purchase Price||% to be paid|